a11yproject/a11yproject.com/src/posts/aria-has-perfect-support.md

 ---
-title: ARIA Has Perfect Support
+title: ARIA has perfect support
 description: ARIA is a very useful tool for helping to enhance accessible web experiences, but it should only be used when no other options are available.
 category: Myth
 author: Eric Bailey